-The system provides up to 20 "timers" which can be used to control various devices, such as lights or appliances.
+The system provides up to 20 "timers" that can be used to control various devices, such as lights or appliances.
 These timers are similar in concept to the individual appliance timers that might be purchased at a department store.
 The devices that can be controlled are programmed into the system by the installer.
-Up to 16 of these devices can be programmed.
-Refer to the PROGRAMMING DEVICE TIMERS section for procedures.
+Up to 96 of these devices can be programmed.
+Refer to the Programming Device Timers section for procedures.

-To Access Another Partition (GOTO Command)
+To Access another Partition (GOTO Command)

 Each keypad is assigned a default partition for display purposes, and will show only that partition's information.
-But, if the user is authorized, a keypad in one partition can be used to perform system functions in another partition by using the GOTO command.
+But, if the user is authorized, a keypad in one partition can be used to perform system functions in another partition, by using the GOTO command.
 Note that only those partitions authorized and programmed by the installer can be accessed in this manner.

-To GOTO another partition, enter your security code, then press followed by the desired partition number (1-8).
+To GOTO another partition, enter your security code, then press [\] followed by the desired partition number (1-8).

-The keypad will remain in the new partition until directed to go to another partition, or until 120 seconds has elapsed with no keypad activity.
-Entering partition number 0 will return the keypad to its original partition.
+The keypad will remain in the new partition until directed to go to another partition, or until 2 minutes has elapsed with no keypad activity.
+Entering your security code, pressing [\] followed by [0] will return the keypad to its original partition.